 Jason Rhodes is a partner and focuses on the creation, development, and business strategy of novel therapeutics companies.

-Prior to joining Atlas Venture in 2014, Jason was president of Epizyme (NASDAQ: EPZM), where he charted the company’s strategic course from a private, research-stage business into the clinic and through a successful IPO in 2013.
+Prior to joining Atlas Venture in 2014, Jason was president of Epizyme (NASDAQ: EPZM), where he charted the company’s strategic course from a private, research-stage company into the clinic and through a successful IPO in 2013.
 He established and was responsible for all business and finance functions and led the company’s partnerships with Celgene, GSK, and others.

 Jason received his BA from Yale University and his MBA from the Wharton School of the University of Pennsylvania.